 The thermometer itself comes with two probes with 4-foot cords that can withstand temperatures up to 620 degrees Fahrenheit; the probes can measure from -22 to 572 degrees.
-The probes plug into the iDevice's base, which also displays a temperature readout; reviewers say it's well-lit and easy to read.
+The probes plug into the iGrill's base, which also displays a temperature readout; reviewers say it's well-lit and easy to read.
 But the real star feature is this thermometer's ability to send Bluetooth push notifications and audible alarms to your mobile device, as long as you stay within its 100 to 150-foot range.
-And, be warned, that range may diminish markedly if you go behind a brick wall or other substantial barrier.
+(Be warned, that range may diminish markedly if you go behind a brick wall or other substantial barrier.)

-Users also like that the iDevice can monitor two probes at once, a feature that comes in especially handy when cooking turkeys, roasts and other large cuts of meat.
-The spools come in handy to help keep the 4-foot probe cables contained, but don't put the spools in the oven -- they'll melt.
-Replacement probes range from about $20 to $30 depending on the type, and a tougher Kitchen Thermometer Pro Meat Probe (Est. $25) is available if you don't want to worry about babying the stock probes.
+Users also like that the iGrill thermometer can monitor two probes at once, a feature that comes in especially handy when cooking turkeys, roasts and other large cuts of meat.
+A couple of included probe wraps -- spools to help keep the cables out of the way -- are handy, but don't put them in the oven; they'll melt.
+Replacement probes cost about $25, and a tougher Pro Meat Probe (Est. $25), which measures up to 620 degrees F, is available if you don't want to worry about babying the stock probes.

-Our runner-up for best wireless meat thermometer, the Maverick ET-732 (Est. $60) also has two probes, each with a 3-foot cord.
-One is designed to go into the meat while the second clips to your grill to monitor the air temperature, although the two probes are basically interchangeable.
+Our runner-up for best wireless meat thermometer, the Maverick ET-732 (Est. $70) also has two probes, each with a 3-foot cord that's heat-resistant up to 716 degrees Fahrenheit.
+One of the probes is designed to go into the meat while the second clips to your grill to monitor the air temperature, although the two probes are basically interchangeable.
 The Maverick ET-732 is a favorite of "Meathead" Goldwyn at AmazingRibs.com; it's also recommended by a prominent test kitchen, although they do express some reservations because it took their testers a while to figure out the interface.

 Many reviewers like that the Maverick ET-732 bucks the wireless thermometer trend toward requiring smartphones.
-The transmitter and display unit communicate using radio frequency (RF) transmissions, which has significantly better range than the Bluetooth technology used to pair with smartphones; in theory, the RF signal can reach 300 feet -- double a smartphone's Bluetooth range -- although that decreases sharply once you put walls and other obstacles between the transmitter and receiver.
+The transmitter and display unit communicate using radio frequency (RF) transmission, which has significantly better range than the Bluetooth technology used to pair with smartphones.
+In theory the RF signal can reach 300 feet -- double a smartphone's Bluetooth range -- although that decreases sharply once you put walls and other obstacles between the transmitter and receiver.
 The receiver will let you know if you wander out of range.